 4.4 Close coordination and cooperation with other aviation organizations participating in the conference, such as IATA, need to be maintained.
 Also, coordination with other specialized agencies of the UN on issues of common interest is required to broaden the support for specific elements of the ICAO Position.

 4.5 Regional ICAO coordination meetings to present and discuss the ICAO Position should be organized as required.
-These meetings could be held in conjunction with the meetings of ACP Working Group F.
+These meetings could be held in conjunction with the meetings of the FSMP.

 5. NEW TRENDS IN SPECTRUM MANAGEMENT